-With more than 15,000 students, the University of Missouri–St. Louis is the St. Louis region's premier public research university.
+With nearly 15,000 students, the University of Missouri–St. Louis is the St. Louis region's premier public research university.
 UMSL provides excellent learning experiences and leadership opportunities to a diverse student body whose influence on the region upon graduation is immense.

 UMSL is spread across more than 350 acres in suburban St. Louis County with a mix of modern and historic academic buildings as well as a variety of student residence halls, condominiums and apartments.
 It’s the perfect setting for students to gain unique insights from outstanding faculty and work experience from internships at companies and organizations found only in this world-class metropolitan region.

 While UMSL graduates can be found in all 50 states and countries around the globe, their greatest impact is felt right here in St. Louis.
 More than 80,000 UMSL alumni call the St. Louis region home.
 They drive the region’s economy and contribute mightily to its social well-being.

 As the metropolitan, land-grant, research institution serving the most diverse and economically important region in Missouri, the University of Missouri–St. Louis delivers exceptional educational, research and engagement experiences that inform, prepare, challenge and inspire.

 UMSL is one of the most culturally and ethnically diverse campuses in Missouri, enrolling nearly 15,000 students from across the nation and world.

 More than 1,200 Pell Grant eligible students earn UMSL degrees every year as a result of increased investment in support services and need-based financial aid.

 UMSL has issued more than 125,000 degrees to more than 115,000 individuals – 75% of whom live and work in Missouri.

-Military Times has named UMSL to its "Best for Vets" list for eight consecutive years and UMSL was named a "Top Veteran-Friendly School" by U.S. Veterans Magazine.
+Military Times has named UMSL to its "Best for Vets" list for nine consecutive years and UMSL was named a "Top Veteran-Friendly School" by U.S. Veterans Magazine.

 A dual AACSB accreditation in business and accounting places our business school in the top 2% internationally.

 Value Colleges and Top RN to BSN both ranked UMSL nursing’s online RN to BSN program among the top 50 nationally.